eherde/12factor/README.md

 ## II.
 Dependencies
 *Explicitly declare and isolate dependencies*

-- [x] To enforce *dependency isolation*, external libraries must be statically linked to the programs of this application.
+- [ ] To enforce *dependency isolation*, external libraries must be statically linked to the programs of this application.
 - [ ] To enforce *dependency declaration*, external libraries must be declared in a *dependency declaration* manifest.

+The inclusion of the external dependency hiredis causes a few complications.
+Although 12 factor suggests that libraries should be statically linked, the following error occurs when linking to libhiredis.a:
+> warning: Using 'getaddrinfo' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking
+Some investigation indicates that libnss, which is used by glibc, cannot be statically linked.
+The reason behind this is unclear.
+The article [Static Linking Considered Harmful](http://www.akkadia.org/drepper/no_static_linking.html) has some strong opinions on the matter.

 ## III.
 Config
 *Store config in the environment*